alemati/simpleDungeonGeneratorTiralabra2019/documentation/userGuide.md

 Dungeon generator creates a map based on given parameters.
 Parameters are: map width, map height, min room size, max room size and room placing attempts.
 All parameters should be integers.
-Program doesn't validate in any way users input and if given parameters were invalid (string for instance) program will crush.
+Program doesn't validate in any way users input and if given parameters were invalid program will crush.

 ## How to start